EvergreenBasenjiClub/BasenjiOwnersManual/manuscript/Ch2-Living-with-a-Basenji.md

 Your puppy may already have been introduced to his crate by his breeder.
 He will probably already have taken his naps and slept in it at night.
 For the new owner who gets a puppy which has not been crate trained, the process may be a little unnerving but is far from impossible.

-In the course of crate training your puppy, several things should be done:
+In the course of \index*{crate training} your puppy, several things should be done:

 1. Prior to crating your puppy for the first time, allow your puppy ample opportunity to investigate and explore the crate.
 But don't force him.